 - Yoga Deck for Kids

 - Mirror.
-This can help kids realize how they are feeling.
+It can help kids look and see how they are feeling.

 Our offices are filled with tons of books and resources we can grab whenever we need something.
-At this point, we’ve probably bought Julia Cook a car.
-These ones are covered in post-its with worn pages that would make someone pass them at a yard sale.
+At this point, we’ve probably bought Julia Cook and Trudy Ludwig a car.
+Rebecca from Counselor Up has a great game to accompany A Bad Case of Tattle Tongue.

-- Meeting Wise by Kathryn Parker Boudett and Elizabeth City.
-Perfect for setting up routines and expectations for school team meetings.
+- Meeting Wise: Perfect for setting up routines and expectations for school team meetings.

 - Free Character Education materials from Everything Just So.

 - Free Resources from Character Lab.
-I love the Growth Mindset activities.
-Try to WOOP activity for goal setting.
+Try the WOOP activity for goal setting.

 Stock up on glue sticks, googly eyes, glitter, and smelly markers.
 Scrapbooking kits are usually full of goodies.
 Drop by the dollar section in Target and grab some containers to organize everything.
 There are usually some awesome goodies there too.